DOG BITE LAWYER

 Time limitations on civil actions including civil actions which are brought as the result of an animal attack or dog bite are known as the statute of limitations.
 The statute of limitations requires that a claim be filed in New Jersey state court within a certain period of time or the individual who is injured may lose his or her right to bring a claim.
 It is therefore important for an individual who is been injured by a dog bite to seek legal advice as soon as possible.

 If you or your loved one has been attacked by a dog, it is important to contact an attorney immediately.
-If you would like to speak with one of our attorneys at Clark and Clark fill out our free case evaluation form or call our office at 732-303-7857 24 hours a day, seven days a week.
+If you would like to speak with one of our attorneys at Clark, Clark & Noonan fill out our free case evaluation form or call our office at 732-303-7857 24 hours a day, seven days a week.
 Our New Jersey personal injury attorneys have experience handling a wide variety of personal injury cases throughout the state.
 Our attorneys have successfully recovered significant financial compensation for those who have been injured through no fault of their own.
 Our attorneys are here to help.